 By the time her child became a teenager in high school, he had developed an awareness of why he was using a digital tool.
 Such an awareness can open productive conversation within families with older children around what may be working – or not – with independent use of media, says Hannon.

-Tips: Minimizing Family Conflict around Media Use
+Tips: Minimizing Family Conflict Around Media Use

 Reconsider “Time’s up!”
-Approach to Screen Time
+Approach To Screen Time

 Many parents of neurodivergent youth experience conflict around times of transitioning off screens, says Harrison.
 While this conflict is usually manageable, some parents describe a “serious battle” that ensues when screens are taken away, occasionally escalating to the point of destructive behavior.